soleilpqd/QRMatrix.CPP/README.md

 For more detail please check [Detail Manual](DOCS/index.md).

 You can find some examples project inside folder [Examples](Examples).
 The description about those examples is [here](DOCS/examples.md).
+Available examples: SVG, PNG, QT, iOS, MacOS, Android.

 ## Reference